prathimacode-hub/prathimacode-hub/README.md

       </table>
     </td>

+**Testimonials📜**<br>

+In my whole life, I have never met someone like you.
+I met Prathima ma'am at LGMSOC, and she has mentored me ever since, including at the GWOC and Hacktoberfest.
+When I saw ma'am as my mentor, I really felt happy.
+When it comes to her kindness, she is always ready to help.
+When I first started with Open Source, I had no idea what the "O" stood for, but ma'am handled everything.
+Ma'am, there are no words to describe you, and I'd want to say that you are the best mentor I've ever seen in my life.
+Best of Luck for a Bright and Prosperous Future and Thank you so much again. - **Satyam Tripathi**, Open Source Contributor

+I was in a tunnel finding a torch.
+You were like a torch barrier for my mam.
+Thank you so much for being an amazing mentor and super motivator for me.
+Because of you, now I can contribute to few projects.
+Thanks again a tons mam!!
+I wish you all the best in your beautiful career ❣.
+If the time comes again, I will be so happy to contribute to your projects. - **Manognya Dasika**, Open Source Contributor

+You were very great at your work 💯🎉.
+Not only you were a mentor to my project that I came up with, but also you were a complete support to me and helpful in designing and detailing the project overview to another level.
+Without your help and dedication, this project wouldn't have been this successful.
+Thanks a lot for that !!
+I'm always grateful for your support. - **Samarth M R**, Project Admin

+Thank you.
+Having an opportunity to work under you and making contributions in those programs really helped me a lot, gained the experience and also knowing you personally was no less than an achievement for me.
+You're truly a great mentor!
+All the best ma'am for your future. - **Abhishek Sharma**, Open Source Contributor

 **My Ultimate Highlights🎇**<br>

 Embedded Engineer | Building Innovative Solutions | Supervisor & Mentor@GWOC | Hack Judge & Mentor | 3 * Hackathon Winner | GCCF | AWS ML | GitLab Certified | Technical Blogger | Pythonista | OpenSourcer | DevRel |

+- Nominated as "Mentor Of The Year" for Global Awards 2021 by WomenTech Network and received a Certificate of Recognition
 - Selected as Regional Ambassador at Hackmakers for #BuildwithAI Hackathon
-- Selected and Accepted into Google Cloud Computing Training Program
+- Sucessfully completed my Google Cloud Computing Scholar Training Program and progressed further into into Career Readiness Program for ACE Track by Google
-- Selected and Accepted into AWS Machine Learning Scholarship at Udacity
+- Wrapped my AWS Machine Learning Scholarship from Udacity
-- Cybersecurity Intern at Forage Clifford Chance
+- Served as a Cybersecurity Intern in Virtual Internship Program from Forage Clifford Chance
 - Hackathon Judge and Mentor at TOHacks, Hack 4 Inclusion, HackMakers, Creatica, HackOdisha, Shell Hacks
-- Hack Ambassador at Hack The Mountains
+- Served in a role of Hack Ambassador at Hack The Mountains
-- Project Admin, Supervisor and Mentor at Open Source Programs (Girlscript Winter of Contributing, LetsGrowMore Summer Of Code, DevIncept Contribution Program)
+- Project Admin, Supervisor and Mentor at Open Source Programs (Girlscript Winter of Contributing, LetsGrowMore Summer Of Code, DevIncept Contribution Program, Hacktoberfest)
-- Open Source Enthusiast at Github
+- Open Source Enthusiast and Contributor at Github
 - Hackathon Winner at HackYou, HackTable and Hackable
 - Secured Guiness World Record for taking part in AI for India event conducted by GUVI
 - Secured 50th position out of 6500+ hackers all around the world at Major League Hacking LHD : Share